 Co-founder and consultant

 Ursula is an Art Therapist holding an MA in Art Therapy from Crawford College of Art and Design, CIT, Cork and is fully accredited by the Irish Association of Creative Art Therapists (IACAT).
-Ursula's interest and expertise are in mental health, recovery and wellbeing with particular emphasis on training and supporting teams or organisations in the workplace to use effective creative approaches in these areas.
+Ursula's expertise is in mental health recovery and wellbeing with particular emphasis on training and supporting organisations to use effective creative approaches in these areas.
 Ursula's work is client centred and trauma informed, placing value on both personal and interpersonal development as being essential to our wellbeing.
+Ursula also works with individuals and organisations as a cross professional supervisor.
 Her work is grounded in strong ethical foundations and codes of best practice as set out in The Code of Professional Conduct and Ethics of the Irish Association of Creative Art Therapists.
 Ursula has extensive experience in designing and delivering workshops and training, both online and in person.

 Kate O Sullivan